intel/e2eAIOK/e2eAIOK/deltatuner/README.md

 - Auto-tuning: automatically select best algorithms and delta structure for finetuning model

 ### Values
-- Save resources: Reduce trainable parameter / Reduce fine-tuning time / Reduce memory consumption
+- Saving computation power: reduce the computation power and time required to fine-tune a model by reducing parameter size as well as memory footprint.
-- Get improved/comparable accuracy
+- Improve accuracy: ensure same or now latency regression.

 ## Get Started